 People are afraid of the spray but it's actually difficult to get sprayed if you're paying attention.
 If a skunk is alarmed, he will warn you first with a stamping of the front feet.
 To spray he must turn his tail towards his predator in order to spray.

 Simply heed the warning!

 Should your pet be sprayed by a skunk here's the best recipe I've found for removing the strong odor:

 Mix a quart of hydrogen peroxide with ¼ cup baking soda and a teaspoon of liquid dish soap.

 Bathe the dog in it and rinse.
-The odor should disappear -(or minimize) in minutes.
+The odor should disappear -(or at least minimize) in minutes.
+Repeat as needed.